vmglynn/Pocillopora_Biogeo_JBI/README.md

 - Resulting taxonomic assignment from Symportal and NCBI

 ### Questions
-If you have questions about the data, please contact Victoria Marie Glynn (victoria.glynn@mail.mcgill.ca).
+If you have questions about the scripts and the associated data, please contact Victoria Marie Glynn (victoria.glynn@mail.mcgill.ca).